-1.2.
 Issues with rebidding

 On 19 November 2014, there were three unexpected high price events, giving an average Peak price of \$277/MWh.
-These events were similar to those experienced earlier on 3, 15 and 16 November 2014, where the Queensland-to-NSW interconnector (QNI) was constrained northwards in a small yet significant volume which limited supply from NSW.
+These events were similar to those experienced earlier on 3, 15 and 16 November 2014, where the Queensland-to-NSW (QNI) interconnector was constrained northwards in a small yet significant volume which limited supply from NSW.

 Simultaneously, local Queensland (predominantly baseload) generation which was already in operation was withdrawn from low-priced bid bands close to the dispatch interval and was rebid in at very high prices.
-This is demonstrated in the chart below showing reduced dispatch of non-vertically integrated generators (particularly those owned by Stanwell Corporation and InterGen Australia) ahead of the second two events.
-Stanwell Ltd and InterGen Ltd dispatched sufficient generation resulting in the QNI remaining available for approximately 100MW of supply into Queensland, and then rebid 300MW of supply quickly (Figure 1 below).
+This is demonstrated in the chart below showing reduced dispatch of non-vertically integrated generators (particularly those owned by Stanwell Corporation and Intergen Australia) ahead of the second two events.
+Stanwell and Intergen dispatched sufficient generation to ensure QNI remained available for approximately 100MW of supply into Queensland, and then rebid 300MW of supply quickly (Figure 1 below).